marcusoftnet/marcusoftnet.github.io/_posts/2025-01-17-htmx-todo-tutorial-IV.md

 });
 ```

-And now the counters are updated through the events that gets triggered
+And now the counters are updated through the events that gets triggered.
+See the [end result here](https://github.com/marcusoftnet/htmx-todo-tutorial/blob/main/routes/todo.js).

 ## Summary